'Be careful, and do not seek to know too much about us' - Sidhe

 - Translations, (National Theatre) - Associate to Rae Smith

-- The Trials (Donmar), Missing Julie (Theatr Clwyd), Klippies (Young Vic), Dick Whittington (National Theatre) - Assistant for Georgia Lowe
+- The Trials (Donmar), Missing Julie (Theatr Clwyd), Klippies (Young Vic), Dick Whittington (National Theatre) - Assistant to Georgia Lowe

-- Peter Gynt, (National Theatre) - Assistant for Richard Hudson
+- Peter Gynt, (National Theatre) - Assistant to Richard Hudson

 Within his visual art practice, he is currently investigating folklore and urban mythic spaces as a way to dissect the conflicted and problematic attitudes towards cultural hijacking and identity within Northern Ireland.
 Who are we?
 Maybe it’s about time we had that conversation.